-Under contract-accepting backup offers.
-Cash Only--TLC needed!
+Cash or FHA 203k loan recommended due to condition of home.
+Sold AS-IS, offering an incredible chance for investors or buyers willing to add their personal touch.
+With some updates, the home has the potential to reach its RVM value in the $220K range — making it an extremely under-market deal with instant equity potential.
 This 3 bedroom, 1 bath single-family home, sits on a deep lot and features a 4-car carport, a fenced-in yard, and two large screened-in rooms located at the front and rear.
-The property includes a newer kitchen with granite countertops, new stainless steel appliances, and a shower stall that was all updated in 2020.
-While the home sustained wind damage from Hurricane Milton—impacting the carport cover and separating the rear screened room from the home—much of its core charm remains intact.
-The roof and HVAC are just 4 years old and HVAC was serviced last month in December including the vents being cleaned out.
-There are some soft spots in the flooring, which have been inspected, and the subfloor is intact.
+The property includes a newer kitchen with granite countertops, stainless steel appliances, and a shower stall that was all updated in 2020.
+The home sustained wind damage from Hurricane Milton—impacting the carport cover, separating the rear screened room from the home, and blowing off some shingles.
+The roof and HVAC are 5 years old and HVAC was serviced, including cleaning out the vents, in December 2024.
+There are some soft spots in the flooring.
 Prime location!
 The north side is less than 10 minutes away, while the south side is just 12-15 minutes.
 Tampa is about 20 minutes, depending on traffic, and the popular Bonnet Springs Park is only 2 miles away.
 Plus, you’ll have easy access to restaurants on both the north and south ends.
 This property is ideal for investors or buyers ready to customize it to their vision.
 Sold AS-IS—schedule your showing today to see the potential for yourself.

 Roam is your trusted partner for affordable home ownership.
 We help manage the assumption process from start to finish, enabling homebuyers to easily purchase their next home with a low-interest rate mortgage attached.